Object Detection in 20 Years: A Survey

 \subsubsection{Technical Evolution of Multi-Scale Detection}

 Multi-scale detection of objects with ``different sizes'' and ``different aspect ratios'' is one of the main technical challenges in object detection.
-In the past 20 years, multi-scale detection has gone through multiple historical periods: ``feature pyramids and sliding windows (before 2014)'', ``detection with object proposals (2010-2015)'', ``deep regression (2013-2016)'', ``multi-reference detection (after 2015)'', and ``multi-resolution detection (after 2016)'', as shown in Fig.\ \ref{figure:evol-multiscale}.
+In the past 20 years, multi-scale detection has gone through multiple historical periods, as shown in Fig.\ \ref{figure:evol-multiscale}.